Ramneek82810/Stock-market-dashboard/README.md

 - Visualization: Generate clear and insightful charts to analyze trends.

--Insights: Explore the data visually to uncover meaningful patterns in market performance.
+- Insights: Explore the data visually to uncover meaningful patterns in market performance.

 ## Why Use SP500 Visualizer? 🔍